ElToberino/Tobers_Multidisplay_XXL/README.md

 **About**<br>
 Always keeping *Tobers Multidisplay* up to date I considered adding new functions and optimizations to it.
 But as I don't want to drop support for ESP8266 and as I don't want to make it much more complicate for the many users that like my display very much, I've decided to set up a completely new project.<br>
-(Still in pre AI era) I began with integrating the graphic animations of the [MAX72xx Library by majicDesigns](https://github.com/MajicDesigns/MD_MAX72XX).
+(Still in pre-AI era) I began with integrating the graphic animations of the [MAX72xx Library by majicDesigns](https://github.com/MajicDesigns/MD_MAX72XX).
 After that I got more and more ideas and now there is a program with lots of new features and even more optimizations under the hood.
 Finally, during the last month, I used some AI help for fine tuning and adding some features like multiple file upload.
 Going through the code you will still see the base from original Multidisplay on which a mighty program has been built.<br>
 Please note: This is not a fork but a completely new version, so updating via OTA does not work.
-You have to upload boath code and files.
+You have to upload both code and files.

 **New features:**
 - graphic animations (as shown in the "Daft Punk" example in [MD_MAX72xx Library](https://github.com/MajicDesigns/MD_MAX72XX/blob/main/examples/MD_MAX72xx_DaftPunk/MD_MAX72xx_DaftPunk.ino), a video is [here](https://www.youtube.com/watch?v=UVcUQzxbfUM))<br>